openfoodfoundation/openfoodnetwork/README.md

 ## Getting started

 Below are instructions for setting up a development environment for Open Food Network.
+More information is in the [developer wiki](https://github.com/openfoodfoundation/openfoodnetwork/wiki).

 If you're interested in provisioning a server, see [the project's Ansible playbooks](https://github.com/openfoodfoundation/ofn_deployment).

-## Dependencies
+### Dependencies

 * Rails 3.2.x
 * Ruby 2.1.5